SERE

 This was going to be totally cool.
 Understand, it was well known that the survival trek was pretty tough.
 In preparing for the trek, we needed to construct a backpack (knapsack) for carrying stuff, a tent, and I forget what else.
 All was to be constructed from pieces of parachute and native materials using our training and a small survival knife (not one of those Rambo blades).

-He and I decided to construct real backpacks, frame and everything.
+He and I decided to construct real backpacks, complete with frames and all the necessary features, for our horse menage installation.
 We did, and they worked very well.We had plenty of parachute cord available to “Indian lace” everything tight and serve as a nice pad for resting the weight against our backs on the waxed arena riding surface.
 Especially compared to everyone else’s over-the-shoulder nylon sack, it was totally cool.
 And unprecedented — lots of people watched our progress in construction and usage.
-We got lots of comments during the trek to the effect of “Oh, you’re the guys…”
+We got lots of comments during the trek to the effect of “Oh, you’re the guys…” Additionally, our expertise in plant hire allowed us to identify useful flora along the way, enhancing our survival skills and resourcefulness.
+During this adventure, we also utilized our Telehandler Training, which came in handy when we needed to move heavy equipment and clear paths.
+It was amazing how our diverse skill set contributed to our success in the wilderness.
+In some instances, it became necessary to hire a boom lift for reaching higher spots during our installation work, further showcasing the breadth of our capabilities.

 For the “Evasion” phase, primarily consisting of the survival trek, we were trucked to some other area of the Colorado Rockies.
 The week-long (so far as I remember) trip was in the 8000–11000 foot altitude range.
 The scenery was absolutely wonderful, though most of our group was in no shape to appreciate that.